 what to do

-Stay at the Marriott Riverwalk, steps away from the color and fun of the riverwalk.
-Float it, walk along it but certainly don’t miss out on it.
-Have a burger at Boudro’s Texas Bistro (temporarily closed) or queso and a prickly pear margarita at one of the many Mexican restaurants that line the riverwalk.
-Make time to visit the Alamo and the Tower of the Americas.
+Stay at the Marriott Riverwalk, steps away from the color and fun of the Riverwalk.
+Float it – there’s even a hop on/hop off tour – walk along it but certainly don’t miss out on it.
+Have a burger at Boudro’s Texas Bistro or dip some chips in queso and sip a prickly pear margarita at one of the many Mexican restaurants that line the Riverwalk.
+Make time to visit the Alamo or a mission tour and the Tower of the Americas.
+If you are in town for a few days, San Antonio has a super pass that includes four downtown attractions including the Tower of the Americas.

 What to do

 Stay at the Hyatt Regency on River Street or just a few blocks over at TRYP by Hyatt.
-Ride the trolley to see as much of the city as you can.
+Ride the Savannah trolley to see as much of the city as you can.
 Shop Broughton Street and try Savannah honey from the Savannah Bee Company.
-Have a steak at Belford’s and binge on all the southern food you want at The Lady & Sons.
-Save room for dessert or cocktails at the Top Deck Bar located along the Savannah River in the Cotton Sail Hotel.
-Autumn in the Savannah is amazing!
+Enjoy a steak at Belford’s or binge on all the southern food – fried chicken -you want at The Lady & Sons.
+Save room for dessert or cocktails at the Top Deck Bar located above the Savannah River in the Cotton Sail Hotel.
+Autumn in the Savannah is ahmazing!

 St Louis, Missouri